snac-cooperative/technical-docs/Requirements/DBUser API.md

 - first name
 - last name
 - full name
-- email which may be user id
+- email which serves as a unique identifier in some special contexts
 - user id which may be email, should probably be unique
 - avatar
 - avatar small